ChimeraTK/Chai/README.md

     pip install textual
     ```

-3. Chai will be available as an official Debian package soon.
+3. Chai will be available as a Debian package in the [DOOCS Debian repository](https://xwiki.desy.de/xwiki/bin/view/DOOCS/Documentation/DOOCS%20Installation%20Manual/) soon.
 Once available, you can install it using:

     ```sh
     sudo apt-get install chai